joshandmarina/joshandmarina.github.io/content/_index.md

 # Our Story

 Marina and Josh grew up in Frankfort, Kentucky and attended the same high school, though they didn't actually meet during their one-year overlap there.
 Amelia, Josh's sister and Marina's friend, introduced them, and they started dating in 2012.
 They bonded over their love of music, dogs, and sushi.
 Their love stood the test of time and distance, from the early days when Josh attended the University of Louisville and Marina went to high school in Frankfort, to their time apart when Marina moved to Los Angeles to study at the University of Southern California.

 Upon graduation, Josh moved to LA and accepted a job at a small software security startup, finally ending the distance between the two after a year and a half.
 In 2015, Josh adopted Max, an energetic and cuddly small white poodle, from the local animal shelter.
 Marina quickly grew to love her new "study buddy" and they have been inseparable ever since...
 Max has even learned to fly on the plane!

 ![Max](/img/max.jpg)

-### Another Graduation and Engagement

 In 2017, Marina graduated from USC with her sights set on Medical School at the University of Virginia.
 During their post-graduation vacation to the